 The InterChurch News editorial position is biblically conservative regarding the practice of restoring a repentant pastor to the pulpit who committed adultery or criminal activity while serving as a pastor.
 We believe a pastor (bishop, overseer) "must be above reproach, the husband of one wife, temperate, prudent, respectable ... gentle, peaceable, free from the love of money ... one who manages his own household well" (1 Tim.
 3:2 -5), "he must have a good reputation with those outside the church" (1 Tim.
 3:7), and be "self-controlled" (2 Tim.
 1:6-7).

 Therefore, based on these Scriptures, we believe a pastor who has committed adultery or criminal activity -- either while serving as a pastor or in their walk of faith prior to serving as a pastor -- is disqualified to hold the office of pastor.

-There is no evidence in Scripture or in outside historical references of the Lord Jesus Christ, an apostle, bishop or overseer in the New Testament committing adultery or being arrested for criminal activity (outside of preaching the gospel).
+There is no evidence in Scripture or in outside historical references of the Lord Jesus Christ, an apostle, bishop or overseer in the New Testament committing a sexual sin or being arrested for criminal activity (outside of preaching the gospel).
 King David, often used as an example for restoration, was a king, not a priest.
 Although referred to as a prophet, David was not called to the office of a prophet in the sense of a Samuel, Nathan, Elijah, Isaiah, Jeremiah or Hosea.